From shining skyscrapers to residential neighborhoods, glass is a staple element in architecture and design.

 Types of Tempered Glass

-- Chromatic Glass: Chromatic, or photochromic glass will resist any type of light, and is commonly used in hospital or medical facilities.
+2. Chromatic Glass: Chromatic or photochromic glass will resist any type of light and is commonly used in hospitals or medical facilities.

 Advantages Of Tempered Glass

 - Safer: The strength of tempered glass means it’s less likely to break.
 If it does, it doesn’t form large and dangerous shards like ordinary glass would.

 - Stronger: Tempered glass is treated by heat and chemicals to make it stronger than other glasses.
 It is typically four to five times stronger than ordinary glass.